afaf-taik/Data-aware-FL/README.md

 # Data-aware-FL
-This paper provides the implementation for the paper "Data-Aware Device Scheduling for Federated Edge Learning"
+This repo provides the implementation for the paper "Data-Aware Device Scheduling for Federated Edge Learning"

 To install the requirements
 ```